 If you do decide to undertake this task on your own, vacation rental websites like VRBO.com and Airbnb.com can help you get online exposure and offer online hosting capability as well as tools, resources, and support on operations.
 Be sure to hire a professional photographer to capture your new vacation rental in its best light.
 It is also essential that your vacation rental is kept in top condition, sparkling clean upon arrival, and that the landscaping is pristine.

 Attention to detail goes a long way in the vacation rental business.
 Furniture should be tasteful and modern, decking and exterior surfaces should look fresh and well-maintained.
 A welcome basket for guests is a nice touch.

-If financing your vacation rental will be part of your strategy, it is a good idea to talk to a local lender in the area you intend to buy.
+If financing your Hawaii Investment property will be part of your strategy, it is a good idea to talk to a local lender in the area you intend to buy.
 For an investment purchase, the lender will usually require 25% down (for the best rate) and at least 6 months of “reserves” that would cover your primary and investment properties in the event they sit vacant.

 You will also need to have money available in the event that you need to make an unexpected repair, or cover a longer period of vacancy.
 It is common to require a refundable deposit to be put down by guests to ensure they take good care of your home and to cover any accidental damage.
 Ask guests to purchase a non-refundable insurance policy to cover bigger losses.
 On VRBO, they offer a policy, through CSA travel protection that protects both the guest and the homeowner.
 For example, for $99, the guest is covered for up to $5,000 in accidental damage protection.